jonathan-laurent/delphyne/docs/manual/overview.md

     @strategy
     def find_param_value(expr: str) -> Strategy[Branch | Fail, IPDict, int]:
         """
-        Find an integer parameter `n` that makes a given math expression nonnegative for all real `x`.
-Then, prove that the resulting expression is indeed nonnegative for all real `x` by rewriting it into an equivalent form that makes this fact clear.
+        Find an integer `n` that makes a given math expression nonnegative for all real `x`.
+Prove that the resulting expression is nonnegative by rewriting it into an equivalent form.
         """
-        x, n = sp.Symbol("x", dummy=True, real=True), sp.Symbol("n", dummy=True)
+        x, n = sp.Symbol("x", real=True), sp.Symbol("n")
         symbs = {"x": x, "n": n}
         try:
             n_val = yield from dp.guess(int, using=[expr])